 Acne is the most common skin condition in the United States, and at least 60 million Americans have active acne at any given time.
 Acne can develop in people of any age, but it’s more common in adolescents, young adults, and women.

 Although extremely common, acne often causes a lot of physical and emotional distress for the people who suffer from it.
-Creams, gels, facemasks, exfoliates, and do-it-yourself remedies are just a few of the treatments people use to rid their skin of blemishes.
+Creams, gels, face masks, exfoliants, and do-it-yourself remedies are just a few of the treatments people use to rid their skin of blemishes.
 It can take years to find a method of managing your acne, which involves plenty of trial and error.

 Face wash has long been used to help control and prevent acne blemishes.
-There are thousands of face washes on the market that assure you they can fix your skin’s flaws, but not all of them can deliver their promise.
-There is no known cure for acne, but using the right products the right way can help you treat your blemishes.
+There are thousands of face washes on the market that assure you they can fix your skin’s flaws, but not all of them can deliver on their promise.
+There is no known cure for acne, but using the right products the right way can help you get healthy, clear skin.